code-soup/certify/README.md

 ## Certify Server [Beta]

-A license management and verification solution for commercial WordPress plugins.
+Automate your online business with Certify - a license management and verification solution for commercial WordPress plugins.

 ## Description

-Certify Server is a free WordPress plugin which enables you to manage licenses for your custom WordPress plugins and provides custom self-hosted plugin update repository.
+Certify is a free WordPress plugin which enables you to manage licenses for your custom WordPress plugins and provides custom self-hosted plugin update repository.

 ## Features